Our Website Development Process

 - We test logging into the website.

 - We test logging into any special feature areas.

-- We test website forms to ensure they are not only working but going to the right person.
+- We test website forms to ensure they work and go to the right person.

 - We check any 301 redirects that were set up to make sure Google will see your content even though the location has changed.

-- A number of other smart and techy things done by talented folks with fancy computers to make sure all is right for launch.
+- Several other smart and techy things are done by talented folks with fancy computers to make sure all is right for launch.